Episode 201: Organizational Change is a Slow Cook – Featuring Elanco

 And for our listeners, we will close out today as we always do with an away question for you to consider how you might apply this in your own life.
 So your away for today: What might a learning-centered approach look like for your organization?

-Thank you for tuning into another episode of Shift the Power: A Learning-Centered Podcast.
+[OUTRO MUSIC] Thank you for tuning in to another episode of Shift the Power: A Learning-Centered Podcast.
 This podcast is produced by Global Learning Partners and Greg Tilton, with music by Una Walkenhorst.
-To find out more about Global Learning Partners, whether it be our course offerings, consulting services, free resources or blogs, go to www.globallearningpartners.com.
+To find out more about Global Learning Partners, whether it be our course offerings, consulting services, free resources or blogs, go to www.globallearningpartners.com, we invite you to sign up for our mailing list, subscribe to our podcast and find us on social media to continue the dialog.
+If you enjoy the show, please consider leaving us a review on Apple Podcasts or your preferred podcast player.

 YOU MAY ALSO LIKE